 Pull students into the conversation by tagging them directly.
 Students and instructors have the ability to tag anybody in the class.

 Keep students on task and help them meet deadlines with notifications.
-Add a custom notification for the whole class or individual students.

 Using Harmonize Chat, instructors and students can communicate in real time.
 It’s easy for students to see which classmates are online and begin a new chat.